What is a kettlebell Step up

 By following these tips and practicing proper form, you can safely and effectively incorporate kettlebell step ups into your workout routine to improve lower body strength and stability.

-Kettlebell step ups primarily target the lower body muscles, including the quadriceps, glutes, and hamstrings.
+Step ups primarily target the lower body muscles and work them harder with the added resistance of a kettlebell.
+These muscle groups including the quadriceps, glutes, and hamstrings.

 These muscles work together to push the body up onto the step and control the descent back down.